 - Sheep: Usually all have black, white, or light pink faces and feet and white wool all over their bodies.

-- Cows and Bulls: Cows are usually either white with black blotches or all-brown and bulls are usually all-black in cartoons.
+- Cows and Bulls: Cows are usually either white with black or brown blotches or all-brown and bulls are usually all-black in cartoons.

 - Donkeys: Usually brownish or grayish with a lighter colored muzzle, chest, belly, and lighter colored areas around both eyes.

 - Skunks: Tend to have white bellies and/or muzzles or facial "masks," as well as the characteristic white stripe(s) on their back.

 - Domestic Cats: They often have white tail tips in animation even though white tail tips are rather uncommon on Real Life cats.
 Black and other solid colored cats, especially those with white paws, bellies, and/or muzzles or facial "masks," and all-white female cats are quite prevalent.

 - Bears (except polar bears and pandas): Brown with a lighter brown or flesh colored muzzle and/or belly.